Skip to main content

 It is also important to note that you mostly really care only about the page load/render and its CPU cost.
 Those are (and should) be your bottlenecks.
 Scraping code is usually tiny and doesn't cost you any performance.
 It only matters if you do a lot of clicking and page manipulation, but that is pretty rare.

-If you are a developer, I would suggest you write some simple generic code that you can run on any website as an actor and generate estimated CU usage for 1000 pages.
+If you are a developer, I would suggest you write some simple generic code that you can run on any website as an Actor and generate estimated CU usage for 1000 pages.

 Heavy vs light pages